ali-alanzan/news-apis/README.md

 # APIs
-Full Rest APIs Between front-end and back-end Using Real-time web-socket with Mern-stack technologies
+Web Application for dynamic front-end and and back-end Using Real-time web-socket with Mern-stack technologies